doctorfree/DriveCommandLine/README.md

 The DriveCommandLine utilities do not yet implement every feature and option supported in `gdrive`.
 It may on occasion be necessary to invoke `gdrive` directly to accomplish a task.

-What follows is an in depth review of the `gdrive` command usage for those who wish to invoke it directly.
+An in depth review of `gdrive` command usage along with documentation and example usage of the `gdrive` command is available in the [DriveCommandLine wiki man page for gdrive](https://gitlab.com/doctorfree/DriveCommandLine/-/wikis/gdrive.1).
+The gdrive man page is also available via the
+`man` command by executing the command `man gdrive`.

+#### Synopsis of gdrive command

 ```
 gdrive [global] list [options]                                 List files